uspki/policies/certificate-policy.md

 4. Conduct a full post-mortem and publicly publish the findings on a publicly accessible website.

 ### 5.7.2 Recovery Procedures if Computing resources, software, and/or data are corrupted
+When computing resources, software, and/or data are corrupted, CAs operating under this policy SHALL respond as follows:

+- Before returning to operation, ensure that the system’s integrity has been restored.
+-	If the CA signature keys are not destroyed, CA operation SHALL be reestablished, giving priority to the ability to generate certificate status information within the CRL issuance schedule.
+- If the CA signature keys are destroyed, CA operation SHALL be reestablished as quickly as possible, giving priority to the generation of a new CA key pair.

 ### 5.7.3 Recovery Procedures after Key Compromise
+In the event of a CA private key compromise, the following operations must be performed.

+- The FPKI Policy Authority SHALL be immediately informed, as well as any superior CAs and any entities known to be distributing the CA certificate.
+-	The CA must generate new keys.

+If the CA distributed the private key in a Trusted Certificate, the CA SHALL perform the following operations:

+-	Generate a new Trusted Certificate.
+-	Securely distribute the new Trusted Certificate
+-	Initiate procedures to notify subscribers of the compromise.

+Subscriber certificates may be renewed automatically by the CA under the new key pair, or the CA may require subscribers to repeat the initial certificate application process.

 ### 5.7.4 Business continuity capabilities after a disaster
+For the Root CA, recovery procedures SHALL be in place to reconstitute the CA within six (6) hours of failure.

+All other CAs operating under this policy SHALL have recovery procedures in place to reconstitute the CA within 72 hours of failure.

+In the case of a disaster whereby the CA installation is physically damaged and all copies of the CA signature key are destroyed as a result, the FPKI Policy Authority SHALL be notified at the earliest feasible time, and the FPKI Policy Authority SHALL take whatever action it deems appropriate.

+Relying parties may decide of their own volition whether to continue to use certificates signed with the destroyed private key pending reestablishment of CA operation with new certificates.

 ## 5.8 CA or RA termination
+When a CA operating under this policy terminates operations before all certificates have expired, the CA signing keys SHALL be surrendered to the FPKI Policy Authority.

+This section does not apply to CAs that have ceased issuing new certificates but are continuing to issue CRLs until all certificates have expired.
+Such CAs are required to continue to conform with all relevant aspects of this policy (e.g., audit logging and archives).

+Any issued certificates that have not expired, SHALL be revoked and a final long term CRL with a nextUpdate time past the validity period of all issued certificates SHALL be generated.
+This final CRL SHALL be available for all relying parties until the validity period of all issued certificates has passed.
+Once the last CRL has been issued, the private signing key(s) of the CA to be terminated will be destroyed.

+Prior to CA termination, the CA SHALL provide archived data to an archive facility.
+As soon as possible, the CA will advise all other organizations to which it has issued certificates of its termination.

 # 6. TECHNICAL SECURITY CONTROLS